craftr-build/craftr-build-4.x/README.md

 ## Features

 - [x] Moduler build scripts (Craftr packages) with dependency management
-- [x] Loaders: if required, automatically download and build libraries from source!
+- [x] Uses `pkg-config` where available, otherwise (eg. on Windows) the source code will be downloaded and compiled
+- [x] Tasks allow to embed actual Python functions into the build graph
 - [ ] Package manager (hosted on [Craftr.net])
-- [ ] Embed actual Python functions into the build graph
 - [ ] Dependency-version lockfiles